gnome-terminator/docs/source/advancedusage.rst

              internal structure more easily.

 .. warning:: Using the ``-dd`` option will make the :ref:`dbus`
-             interface problematic.
+             interface temperamental.
 Any attempt to use :ref:`remotinator` will hang the main application.

 The debug options and their usage are detailed